 Our tour ended at the Green Dragon Pub where many of the Hobbits would party while celebrating Bilbo Baggins’ birthday.
 We helped ourselves with some Shire beer and relished our LOTR memories.

-After the Hobbiton tour, we left for Waitomo to visit the famous glowworm caves.
+After this, we left for Waitomo to visit the famous glowworm caves.
 Glowworms, as the name suggests are worms that glow in the dark.
 The best way to describe them is by saying that they look like little stars glued onto a ceiling.
-The tour lasted for about an hour where they took us to see various formations of stalactites and stalagmites and ended with a boat ride to see the fascinating glowworms.
+The entire tour lasted for about an hour.
+We started with seeing various formations of stalactites and stalagmites and ended with a boat ride to see the fascinating glowworms.
 Sadly, photographs are prohibited once you get on the boat!
-Overall, it was a good tour but found it on the expensive side for NZD 49.

-As mentioned earlier, Rotorua is home to many activites but the one that we were keen on doing was white water rafting.
-And this is no ordinary river rafting – you get to raft down the 7 metre Tutea Falls, the highest commercially rafted waterfall in the world (for NZD 99 per person).
+As mentioned earlier, Rotorua is home to many activities but the one that we were keen on doing was white water rafting.
+And this is no ordinary river rafting!
+Here, you get to raft down the 7 metre Tutea Falls, the highest commercially rafted waterfall in the world (for NZD 99 per person).
 In fact, there are three waterfalls in total, with the highest one being 7 meters.
-I was excited and could hardly wait to get on that raft but once our guide started going through the options of what to do when we free fall, I almost wanted to back out.
-I was okay until she got to Plan B, but Plan C, Plan D, Plan E … hello, is this for real!
-I understand Plan B and probably Plan C but how can you have so many multiple options??
-Are we all going to fall off the boat???
+I have done river rafting before and was excited to get on the raft but once our guide started going through the options of what to do when we free fall, I almost wanted to back out.
+I was okay until she got to Plan B, but Plan C, Plan D, Plan E … hello, is this for real???
+I understand Plan B and probably Plan C but how can you have so many options??
+ARE WE ALL GOING TO FALL OFF THE RAFT???

 If you have additional time, one other geothermal area you can visit is Wai-o-Tapu.